MENU

 The company participates in joint ventures to operate large hydropower stations in South Tyrol.
 SEL and Edison have since 2008 been running seven hydropower plants via their joint company Hydros AG.
 In 2011 SEL and Edison set up Seledison to operate two hydropower plants in the Vinschgau Valley.
 In 2010 SEL and ENEL joined forces in SE Hydropower, which possesses 17 power plants.
 In 2011 the SEL subsidiary SELNET took over the running of the ENEL grid.

-The solution to this ‘license dispute’ is an unprecedented consolidation process.
 In January 2015 SEL plc acquires ENEL’s shares of the San Floriano, Egna, plant.
 In April SEL buys the ENEL shares to SE hydropower plc and thus becomes the sole owner.
 In December 2015 SEL takes over Edison’s shares in SE Hydros and Seledison as part of an exchange operation.

 Back to the list